ofajardo/pyreadr/README.md

 take a look to [pyreadstat](https://github.com/Roche/pyreadstat), a wrapper around the C library [ReadStat](https://github.com/WizardMac/ReadStat).

+If you would like to effortlessly produce beautiful summary tables from pandas dataframes, take a look to [pysummaries](https://github.com/Genentech/pysummaries)

 Moving from R to Python and fighting against indentation issues?
 Missing curly braces?
 Missing the <- operator for assignment?
 Then try [PytwisteR](https://github.com/ofajardo/pytwister)!
 Python with a twist of R!
 (note: it works, but it's only a joke)